 which makes coupling to following amplifiers less critical than would a high-impedance

 drain follower.
 I used a 2N4304, but a D1201 would also be suitable.
-Both have a fairly
+Both have a

-handle wide inputs.
+stage, to handle wide inputs.

 The source follower is designed almost like the preceding common-source stages.
-The

-R9 is made 47,000 ohms instead of 100,000.
+output, R9 is made 47,000 ohms instead of 100,000.
 This provides less voltage gain,